frequently asked questions

-All rails are seasoned and / or treated eucalyptus hardwood.
-Dowels and slats are kiln dried hardwood, either eucalyptus or merbau.
+All rails, dowels and slats are manufactured from kiln dried hardwood, either eucalyptus or merbau.
 Feature panels (used in TB9 + 10) are LOSP treated pine.
 We avoid the general use of pink pine componentry because it will not have the durability or strength of genuine hardwood.

 WHAT HEIGHT IS IT AND WHAT LENGTH CAN WE GO UP TO?

 Woodworkers balustrading is 1000mm high as standard but other heights are available if matching or replacing existing balustrades.
 The Building Code requires minimum height of 1000mm if the potential fall off the verandah or deck is greater than 1000m.
 It is best to check with your local council or certifier if in doubt-especially if replacing or matching existing panels.